wp-plugins/simple-real-estate-pack-4/readme.txt

 **If something doesn't work, please try to troubleshoot the issue by checking is any JavaScript errors are reported.
 Also, try disabling other plugins and leave the SRP enabled just to make sure there are no conflicts.**

 == Changelog ==

+**Version 1.2.0

+- Added support for default templates if "Listings Summary" and "Individual Listings Page" settings of GRE are checked.
+- Added a simple inquiry form for the GRE Listing Page template; also an option to enter shortcodes for custom forms supplied by other plugins.
+- Added radius options for Yelp and Schools that can be customized for the Neighborhood Profiles.
+- Added chart and map dimensions options for the Neighborhood Profile outputs.
+- Fixed "double-window" issue with the ThickBox effect.
+- Discontinued support for the Rento-Meter - the service sucks and never really worked well.

+**Version 1.1.4**

+- Switched stats image check from fopen to curl.
+Works much faster since we're pretty much getting only response header.

 **Version 1.1.3**

 - Added messages for schools and businesses if no records returned within specified radius.
 The same applies to the maps when clicking on checkboxes.